libds/stack/README.md

 # stack
-LIFO queue with 100% test coverage.
+A simple LIFO queue with 100% test coverage.

 ## Usage